 - This in turn builds up muscle thickness below the eyelashes.

-- Ageing; a natural process that causes the eyelid skin to stretch, leading to excess folds, wrinkles, and sagging of the fat around the eye.
+- A natural process that causes the eyelid skin to stretch, leading to excess folds, wrinkles, and sagging of the fat around the eye.

-Furthermore, surgery cannot remove laugh lines at the sides of the eyes, or malar bags (bulges high on the cheek bones).
-Upper and lower eyelid Blepharoplasty has evolved significantly in the last 15 years with surgery moving forward in leaps and bounds, and new discoveries constantly being made:
+Furthermore, surgery cannot remove laugh lines at the sides of the eyes, or malar bags (bulges high on the cheekbones).
+Upper and lower eyelid Blepharoplasty has evolved significantly in the last 15 years with surgery moving forward in leaps and bounds, and new discoveries are constantly being made:

 - On the upper eyelid, attempts to clear heavy fatty tissue excess has produced a hollow appearance (doll’s eyes), that can make the patient look more tired, and is objectionable to most women and men.